Applies to: MacroView DMS Next | DMS Next users

 Regardless of the method you use to start the new search panel, the Search panel settings dialog is displayed, either empty or pre-populated with settings from the default/duplicated panel.

-- Input Fields: (Required) Input fields to search on.
+- Input Fields: Input fields to search on.
 To learn about configuring input fields, see Configure input fields for search criteria.

 -